hasura/Modules-Android/Module-1 Login/README.md

 ## Configuring the Hasura Android SDK:

 Once you have created your android project, you will have to add [Hasura-Android SDK](https://github.com/hasura/android-sdk).
-For doing this please refer the README at

 ## OTP SignUp and Login: